-"Spanish-speaking women do not seek preventative care for several reasons – cost, transportation and fear of the procedure, as well as language barriers," Diaz said.
+"Spanish-speaking women do not seek preventative care for several reasons including cost, transportation and fear of the procedure, as well as language barriers."

 Being able to relate to patients allows Diaz to educate women who may not otherwise seek out annual breast cancer screenings.